Nar & Phu Trekking

 The Nepal Wilderness Trekking Sherpa guide team and porters are promoting a 13-day Nar Phu trek itinerary and supporting the local people of Nar, and Phu by instilling rural harmony in the remote villages located on the northern shore of the Annapurna region with local guides and porters who speak fluent English as well as the local language.

 There are different rates charged by different travel agencies for the same trek.
-We are a local company, so our customized price is U$D 1030 per person for a 13-day itinerary, while an international agency may charge you between USD 1500 – 2500 per person.
-In spite of the fact that some agencies charge for their brands and convenience, there are also local companies that provide the same level of satisfaction.
+We are a local company, In spite of the fact that some agencies charge for their brands and convenience, there are also local companies that provide the same level of satisfaction.
 In spite of the fact that you will be supporting locals by booking through a country-specific agency, you can choose the agency based on your budget and travel plans.

 It is possible to do this trek during the monsoon season June to August as well as the two peak tourist seasons March-May and September-November.
 Although the Nar Phu trek is still enjoyable in the monsoon because of less rain, the road access to and from Besisahar in the mountains may be impaired by mud and landslides during the monsoon.